 Tents and glamping remain popular

 This represents a 30.2% drop from the previous year.
 Even regions and provinces that were not affected by the April closures saw their travel opportunities limited.
 Long-distance travel was prohibited unless absolutely necessary.

 Camping was an excellent option.
 On WeChat, it looked like friends were taking the COVID-19 test or camping outside during the Labor Day period.

 Although the “Year of Camping,” which was supposed to take place in 2020, is two years old, tents and glamping remain popular.

 China’s 2020 Covid-19 outbreak sparked the camping craze.
-Vacations were a compromise as international travel was difficult and domestic travel limited.
+Vacations were a compromise as international travel was difficult and domestic travel was limited.
 Camping is a great way to satisfy social distancing rules while enjoying nature.

 The 2021 “Gen Z and Camping Community” report, jointly published by Soul and Taobao, found that 78% of those surveyed after 95 years old thought camping was a good way to form lasting relationships.
 It is also pet-friendly and fits in with China’s booming pet industry.

-Users can find glamping inspiration on Xiaohongshu.
+Users can find glamping inspiration on Xiaohongshu

-According to Xiana Chin (senior marketing manager at ChatLabs), camping meets Generation Z’s need for a balanced lifestyle.
-“Camping is an escape from the noise and hustle of daily life and provides a way to find relaxation and calm, the so-called ‘return to normal life.”
+According to Xiana Chin (senior marketing manager at ChatLabs), camping meets Generation Z’s need for a balanced lifestyle; “Camping is an escape from the noise and hustle of daily life and provides a way to find relaxation and calm, the so-called ‘return to normal life.”

 Tianyancha, which tracks business registrations, reports that there were 56,000 camping-related businesses in China in May.
 Nearly 70 percent of these businesses were established after 2020.

-The future of camping in China?
+What’s the future of camping in China?

 It’s clear that camping has brought hope to China’s stagnant tourism sector.
 According to Tech.China.com, it was Ctrip, China’s largest online travel agency, that promoted camping and launched its camping-themed travel recommendations.
 It covered 120 cities in 28 Chinese provinces.